FreeBSD's builtin DHCP client does not support acquiring an IPv6 address via DHCP.

 Install net/dual-dhclient using your preferred method.

 dual-dhclient depends on net/isc-dhcp44-client which will also be installed.

-/etc/rc.conf to configure the interface for IPv6 DHCP and router advertisements substituting em0 with your network interface:
+/etc/rc.conf to enable and configure your interface for IPv6 DHCP and router advertisements.
+Substitute em0 with your network interface:

 dhclient_program="/usr/local/sbin/dual-dhclient" ifconfig_em0="DHCP" ifconfig_em0_ipv6="inet6 DHCP accept_rtadv"

 /usr/local/sbin/dhclient "$@" /usr/local/sbin/dhclient -6 -nw -D LL "$@"

 -D LL: By default ISC's dhclient will initially construct a IPv6 DUID client identifier based on the link-layer address plus a timestamp (DUID-LLT).
 Adding

 -D LL to the command line instructs dhclient to instead create a DUID based on the link-layer address without the timestamp (DUID-LL).
 This means that dhclient will always construct the exact same DUID even if the lease file